 Pet health insurance is not the same as human health insurance, but there are similarities, and unfortunately sometimes it’s the things that are different that can be confusing.

-Pet insurance is insurance generally pays in part, the cost of defined medical treatments that are undertaken by a qualified Australian vet, for your dog or cat.
+Pet insurance generally pays in part, the cost of defined medical treatments that are undertaken by a qualified Australian vet, for your dog or cat.
 The majority of Australian pet insurance companies do not cover exotic or farm animals, although specialist cover for horses is available.

 Pet owners can customise their plan based on their preferences.
 It could be either insurance that covers accidents only, illness and accidents or add on optional wellness care for routine check ups, vaccination or the like.
 At the same time they can have a choice of benefit percentages that are paid out, and whether or not they want to have a plan with excess (co-payment) payments.
 Naturally if you choose a policy that pays lower benefits, and/or includes co-payment the premium is likely to be less than a policy with high benefits and no co-payments!